 Multiple devices from different locations

 You can create a live stream experience between multiple individuals in different locations by broadcasting a video chat, like Zoom or Google Hangouts (Google Meet with a business account).
 You may want to choose a group chat service where the host can control who is seen and muted.
 Zoom offers this feature.

 Your live stream will have the greatest success if all broadcasted participants are set up in a quiet and well lit area near the wifi router.
 If participants can use one device with a good camera to join the video chat and a different device for other references they may need (like a script or itinerary), that would be ideal.

-The most ideal way to share a group chat would be through a third-party application to broadcast your group chat.
-This keeps the group chat closed and prevents people from joining.
+The most ideal way to share a group video chat would be through a third-party application to broadcast your chat room.
+This keeps the group chat room closed and prevents people from joining.
 Once you have everyone connected to the video chat, start your live stream using a third party application such as Switcher Studio and then share your screen from your laptop.
 Make sure you take the time to fully understand and practice the set up required to broadcast your stream.
 You will want to rehearse the execution of this beforehand, and it may be necessary to hire some additional technical help.

 You don’t need anything special for a basic live stream besides your phone or laptop.
 Keep in mind though, the better the camera on your laptop or phone, the better the video quality will be.
 You can also look into cameras specifically designed for live streaming - but these are not necessary to get started.

 If live sound is a key component in your live stream experience, you may not want to rely on the audio quality from a laptop or phone mic.
 You do have the option to plug an external mic into any device recording for your live stream, which will create a better sound then the internal mic of your device.
 Make sure the mic is connected correctly and you have selected it as the audio input on your device before starting your live stream.